Executive Summary

 Introduction

-People in any organization are always attached to the obsolete- the things that should have worked but did not, the things that once were productive and no longer are.
+“People in any organization are always attached to the obsolete- the things that should have worked but did not, the things that once were productive and no longer are.”

 –Peter F. Drucker

-The global economy of today’s era is moving differently on an almost daily basis, and businesses need to keep re-shaping their strategies and policies to operate effectively according to the changing environment.
-Strategies and guideline principles are important for a business to establish soundly in the present and grow proficiently in future in the industry.
-Industry analysis provides a business the rules being followed by the sector in particular and overall in general.
-A strategic examination is crucial for the business’ internal and external environment.
+The global economy of today’s era is moving differently on an almost daily basis, and businesses need to keep reshaping their strategies and policies to operate effectively according to the changing environment.
+Strategies and guideline principles are important for a business to establish soundly in the present and grow proficiently in the future in the industry.
+Industry analysis provides a business with the rules being followed by the sector in particular and overall in general.
+A strategic examination is crucial for the business’s internal and external environment.
 The010110 strategic analysis provides businesses a background knowledge to devise ways to stay in pace with the industry and economy and operate in a more sustainable way.

 Daimler AG

-Daimler Ag and its affiliates operate in the automobile industry by manufacturing vehicle such as passenger cars, buses, vans, trucks.
+Daimler Ag and its affiliates operate in the automobile industry by manufacturing vehicles such as passenger cars, buses, vans, and trucks.
 Daimler is a German-based firm operating all over the world with plants in different countries.
 The major segment of the company is Mercedes B enz Brand manufacturing Mercedes Maybach and Mercedes AMG and smaller cars under the same brand.
-The company is divided into functional segments of manufacturing different vehicles such Trucks, cars, buses, and vans.
+The company is divided into functional segments of manufacturing different vehicles such as Trucks, cars, buses, and vans.

-The company’s publicly traded firm listed on Frankfurt, New York, and Stuttgart stock exchanges.
+The company’s publicly traded firm is listed on Frankfurt, New York, and Stuttgart stock exchanges.
 The stock exchange abbreviation for the company is DAI.
 The company sold 2.1 million Vehicles in 2008, and it employed over 270,000 people, generating revenue of 95.5 billion with an EBIT of 2.7 billion.
-Daimler in the automobile industry has high ranks and announces itself as committed to excellence, striving for sustainable growth around the word and continuing leadership in the industry (“DAIMLER AG-REGISTERED SHARES (DAI:BrsaItaliana): Stock Quote & Company Profile – Bloomberg,” n.d.).
+Daimler in the automobile industry has high ranks and announces itself as committed to excellence, striving for sustainable growth around the world and continuing leadership in the industry (“DAIMLER AG-REGISTERED SHARES (DAI:BrsaItaliana): Stock Quote & Company Profile – Bloomberg,” n.d.).

-Internal Environment of Daimler
+Internal Environment Of Daimler

-The biggest merger of two major automobile companies Daimler AG of Germany and Chrysler Corporation of America took place in 1998.
+The biggest merger of two major automobile companies, Daimler AG of Germany and Chrysler Corporation of America, took place in 1998.
 The new company was named Daimler-Chrysler combining the revenue of two companies worth 130 billion US Dollars.
-Daimler is known for its quality of the engine and one of the most luxurious brands in the world.
+Daimler is known for its quality of the engine and is one of the most luxurious brands in the world.
 The company’s share price is high also the acquisition value.
 The strongest range of products is manufactured by Daimler AG including SLK, Maybach, Mercedes, and Smart.
 However, Daimler has weaknesses bearing the highest cost of labor and a decline in unit production has been seen in big luxury cars, limited flexibility is there on the board.

-Strengths Weaknesses Opportunities Threats
+Strengths | Weaknesses | Opportunities | Threats |

 Brand equity

-Not good at buses and truck production
+Not good at bus and truck production

-Risk by joint ventures with unrelated businesses
+Japanese market Risk by joint ventures with unrelated businesses |

 Future innovative skills, i.e., production of hybrid vehicles, electric vehicles, higher market shares in eastern countries such as India

-Auto driving vehicles
+Auto driving vehicles |

 Restructure of NAFTA

-Increased fuel prices
+Brexit impact Increased fuel prices |

 External Analysis (PESTEL)